wagtail/wagtail/docs/topics/writing_templates.md

 This tag may be used on standard Django views, without page object.
 The user bar will contain one item pointing to the admin.

-We recommend putting the tag near the top of the `<body>` element so keyboard users can reach it.
+We recommend putting the tag near the top of the <body> element to allow keyboard users to reach it.
 You should consider putting the tag after any `[skip links](https://webaim.org/techniques/skipnav/) but before the navigation and main content of your page.

 ```html+django
 {% load wagtailuserbar %}